-At Paradise City Property we strive to give our clients the best possible service in line with our motto “with you every step of way”.
+At Central Property Pattaya we strive to give our clients the best possible service in line with our motto “with you every step of way”.
 We find that many of our clients are unsure about the legal system in Thailand and often need advice.
-At Paradise City Property we are pleased to announce that we offer a full comprehensive legal service.
+At Central Property Pattaya we are pleased to announce that we offer a full comprehensive legal service.
 This includes company setup; change of directors/shareholders and well as annual balance sheets.

 We are also able to offer advice, from a legal point of view, with regards to purchasing a house or condominium.
 Below is a brief guide to process but for a more detailed explanation please contact us.

 Thailand has so many different types of properties for sale that whatever your dream home is, you can realize it here if you do the paperwork right.
 Prices are a lot cheaper than Western houses but some aspects need close scrutiny especially wiring, water & most importantly the deed title.
 Now that you want to buy a house what should you look for?

 The first thing you need to do is obtain the services of a reputable real estate agent or lawyer on your behalf.
 (Try us as we are upfront on everything including after service support.)
 Check over the title deed and make sure the property is what it says.
 Some buyers have bought the house only to find the land is on a different title & visa versa.

 The same goes with the boundaries of the property which need to be the same as the title deed, In Thailand there’s no survey pegs as such but it is an important point.
 If buying from a private individual we draw up a reservation or purchase option contract.
 This contract binds you and the vendor to the sale of the house at a specific price in accordance to schedules you have both agreed to make.
 Such an agreement will include any penalties for default of either party.
 This is a good idea to do as it then stops either party changing their minds & allows time to secure finance from a Bank.